-We are writing to share some information about our summer term topic and remind you about some important information about your child’s year group.
+We are writing to share some information about life in year 3.

-KS2 celebration worship takes place on Friday mornings in our classrooms, where one member of each class is chosen to receive a certificate for how they have demonstrated our school values that week.
-The work of these children is shared and we are able to celebrate the learning of children across the key stage through a video which you can see on our website.
+KS2 celebration worship takes place on Friday mornings, where one member of each class is chosen to receive a certificate for how they have demonstrated our school values that week.
+The work of these children is shared and the rest of the key stage has a chance to hear about their achievements.

-For Hares class PE is on a Monday and Wednesday.
-For Rabbits class PE is on Wednesday (for those not at forest school) and a Friday.
-Children should come to school in their PE kit on those days.
-If there is any reason why your child cannot participate in a PE session, please let the class teacher know via the year group email address.
+PE in both classes is on a Wednesday and a Thursday so please ensure your child comes into school in PE kits on those days each week.
+If there is any reason why your child cannot participate in a PE session, please let the class teacher know through the year three email address.
 As an alternative, or in addition to plimsolls, sports trainers are allowed in the Juniors.
 These are particularly useful during the winter months as it allows the field to be used for outside PE.
-PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore a pair of jogging bottoms and a sweatshirt (ideally navy) are also useful.
-If your child does not have an alternative sweatshirt, they will have the option of wearing their school one.
+PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore children can wear a pair of jogging bottoms (ideally navy).
+Children should wear school sweatshirts for PE.
 Children with pierced ears must be able to remove their own earrings or cover these with tape.
-Long hair should also be tied back.

 Water bottles and snacks

-Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
+Please remember to bring in a named water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
 Just a reminder that a snack is no longer provided at breaktime for Key Stage 2 pupils.
-Please ensure any snacks are both nut and egg free.
+Please ensure any snacks and packed lunches are both nut and egg free.

 Please ensure your child has a waterproof coat in school every day.
 All clothing, including PE kit, should be labelled with your child’s surname.
-Children are expected to wear sensible, black shoes as part of the uniform.
+Children are expected to wear sensible, black shoes or trainers as part of the uniform.
 Lost property is located in the first aid area.

-We are looking forward to a great summer term.
-If at any point you have a message for your child’s teacher, please email via the year group address email@example.com and we will respond as soon as we can.
+We are looking forward to a great term.
+If at any point you have a message for your child’s teacher, please send us an email to firstname.lastname@example.org as we check emails daily.